judeclark19/v-cell-2/README.md

 - Guests can play the game and change local settings.
 - Stats, play history, and leaderboards require login.

-We’ve started the entry flow on `/`.
-Next up is adding a simple “session mode” gate (guest vs user) before real auth, then hardening it once auth exists.
+We’ve implemented a minimal local-only “session mode” (guest vs user) to shape routing and UI gates.
+Next up is replacing this with real auth while keeping the same SessionProvider contract.